 “Hold on.
 I’m figuring it out now.
 I’m pretty sure,” he said.

-Meanwhile, Brandon and his girlfriend were on their way back to the camp from the convenience store, holding hands.
+Meanwhile, Brandon and Lexi were on their way back to the camp from the convenience store, holding hands.
 They had decided to go in the van, mostly based on Brandon’s enthusiasm, said his girlfriend.

 “One more for the road,” Brandon said, lifting a tall beer to his lips and leaning back for a long drink.

 Below is a copy of the original state contract with Granite House Recovery Centers.